whitneyburton/portfolios/README.markdown

 * Community:
   * A recap of reflections from Gear Up

 You may optionally elect to include a status of "pass", "fail", "pending" for each of the individual Pentathlon challenges in your portfolio, but it is not required.
-Your instructors will send your Pentathlon challenge scores to you upon completion of the evaluations.
+Your instructors will send your Pentathlon challenge scores to you upon completion of those evaluations and in advance of portfolio reviews.

 ### Module 2 (Back-end)